 Parent volunteers are needed to help incorporate healthy cultural foods and customs into our curriculum.
 If you are interested in sharing your culture and foods with us, please contact your child's teacher.
-These foods must fit within our Food Policy and be approved by the Health Specialist.
+These foods must fit within our Food Policy and be approved by the Health & CACFP Specialist.

 Parents can also learn about nutrition through Head Start newsletters.
-If you are interested in a special class pertaining to nutrition or cooking, or would just like some information on a particular nutrition issue, please contact the Health Assistant at (435) 755-0081 ext.
-288 in the Cache Valley area, or 1-877-755-0081 ext.
-288 outside the Cache Valley area.
+If you are interested in a special class pertaining to nutrition or cooking, or would just like some information on a particular nutrition issue, please contact the Health Specialist at (435) 755-0081 ext 288.
 We would be glad to help you with any of your questions or concerns regarding nutrition.